Rajashekar799/weather_app/my_vite1/README.md

-sorry for my css
+Sorry for my css.
-as i am bad at styling and fomatting. if you want you can edit styling dont forgat subscribe
+As i am bad at styling and fomatting.
+If you want you can edit styling
+Dont forget subscribe.